GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 - The "system-poc-technical" role is to identify a party responsible for the system's technical information.
 - The "system-poc-other" role is to identify a party responsible for system informational that is not technical or management related.

+For the responsible-party of this role, the party (referenced by  role-id) must be of type person, not organization.
 For any of these roles, a SSP may use the same party for one, some, or all these roles depending upon the needs of the system and staff.

 ### OSCAL Representation